Reformation Theology Reading Guide

 Basic Christianity

 A Christian should always be ready to give a reason for the hope that is in them.
 (1 Peter 3:15) Sinclair Ferguson in his excellent The Christian Life: A Doctrinal Introduction, is a great place to start learning how.
-Of course it is always important to have a good study Bible.
-We believe the ESV Reformation Study Bible is the best available.
-Many Reformed denominations, including many in the PCA and John Piper's ministry have officially adopted this translation as their own.
 Also, it is short, but I cannot recommend enough Walter Chantry's little book Today's Gospel: Authentic or Synthetic?.
-He refocuses our attention on the heart of the Gospel message.
-And for those who want to move beyond common Christian tribalism into a more authentic Christianity which engages the culture we recommend Chameleon Christianity: Moving Beyond Safety and Conformity by Dick Keyes. .
+He refocuses our attention on the heart of the Gospel message. .
 With the new Christian or layperson in mind, David G. Hagopian offers us Back to Basics: Rediscovering the Richness of Reformed Faith.
 To get an overview of the unity of the whole Bible Vaughan Roberts has written two excellent little books called God's Big Picture Tracing the Story-line of the Bible.
 Another little book that will take you through an introduction to the Bible as the unfolding plan of God is Graeme Goldsworthy’s little gem According to Plan The Unfolding Revelation of God in the Bible.
-Outstanding as always, the late James Boice, works through the Five Solas in 'Whatever Happened to the Gospel of Grace: Recovering the Doctrines That Shook the World' - a must read.
+Outstanding as always, the late James Boice, works through the Five Solas in 'Whatever Happened to the Gospel of Grace: Recovering the Doctrines That Shook the World' - a must read (temporarily out of print).

 Sola Scriptura: (Scripture Alone)